Reesist/reesist/README.md

 Centralized exchanges should not be pursued for listings, these are a long-term threat to any Crypto project.
 Decentralized exchanges such as Atomic Dex are a better and safer choice!

 We will Reesist!

+**Roadmap**
+Website Launch - Februrary 15th 2023.
+Mainnet Launch - February 26th 2023 (a tip of the hat to RTM).
+Fully working Quorums and chainlocks - Mid to end of March 2023.
+Pursuing DEX only Exchanges - Begins first week April 2023.
+Last Quarter 2023 - Cross Chain Transfers

 License
 -------